 - Three-tier floor lamps — dust each globe in turn and keep the floor base clear of foot traffic.

-The rainbow teapot pitcher lamp and the blue star round table lamp are good examples of how the same care routine fits very different shapes.
+The colorful mosaic pitcher lamp and the blue mosaic night lamp are good examples of how the same care routine fits very different shapes.

 How often should you clean a mosaic lamp?